curl/everything-curl/internals/handler.md

 ## Done

-When a transfer is completed, the "done" action is taken:
+When a transfer is completed, the *done* action is taken:

     result = conn->handler->done(data, status, premature);